-The 1998B Notes are being purchased by the Underwriters, for whom Salomon Smith Barney Inc. is acting as Representative.
-The Underwriters have agreed, subject to certain conditions, to purchase all of the 1998B Notes from the Commonwealth at a discount from the initial public offering prices or yields set forth on the inside cover page hereof equal to approximately .586% of the aggregate principal amount of the 1998B Notes, of which approximately .528% of the aggregate principal amount of the 1998B Notes, of which approximately .528% of the aggregate principal amount of the 1998B Notes.
-The Underwriters have agreed to reoffer such 1998B Notes at public offering prices not higher than or at yields not lower than those set forth on the inside cover page of this Official Statement.
-The Underwriters are obligated to purchase all such 1998B Notes, if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in the Purchase Contract, the approval of certain legal matters by counsel and certain other conditions.
-Such 1998B Notes may be offered and sold by the Underwriters to certain dealers (including dealers depositing such 1998B Notes in unit investment trusts or mutual funds, some of which may be managed by the Underwriters may change the public offering prices (or yields) as they may deem necessary in connection with the offering of such 1998B Notes.
+The 2000A Notes are being purchased by the Underwriters, for whom Lehman Brothers Inc. is acting as Representative.
+The Underwriters have agreed, subject to certain conditions, to purchase all of the 2000A Notes from the Commonwealth at a discount from the initial public offering prices or yields set forth on the inside cover page hereof equal to approximately .5247% of the aggregate principal amount of the 2000A Notes.
+The Underwriters have agreed to reoffer such 2000A Notes at public offering prices not higher than or at yields not lower than those set forth on the inside cover page of this Official Statement.
+The Underwriters are obligated to purchase all such 2000A Notes, if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in the Purchase Contract, the approval of certain legal matters by counsel and certain other conditions.
+Such 2000A Notes in unit investment trusts or mutual funds, some of which may be managed by the Underwriters) and certain dealer banks and banks acting as agents at prices lower (or yields higher) than the public offering prices (or yields) set forth on the inside cover page of this Official Statement.
+Subsequent to such initial public offering, the Underwriters may change the public offering prices (or yields) as they may deem necessary in connection with the offering of such 2000A Notes.